-Parking meters or pay stations may be added to specific areas of the City, including within RPP areas that would allow visitors to pay to use excess on-street parking spaces in mixed-use areas, or in areas adjacent to recreational, commercial or downtown-transition zones.
+Parking meters or pay stations may be added to specific areas of the City, including within some RPP areas, which would allow visitors to pay to use excess on-street parking spaces in mixed-use and commercial areas or in areas adjacent to parks recreational, commercial or downtown-transition zones.
+Use of meters or pay stations outside these areas is not recommended.
 This strategy may be attractive to some residents in non-RPP areas because they avoid the costs and restrictions associated with the RPP.
-It balances the needs of residents to have a place to park at the end of the day while sharing those spaces with the broader public while adjacent shops, offices, or schools are open.
+It balances the needs of residents to have a place to park at the end of the day while sharing those spaces with the broader public while adjacent shops, offices, or primary / secondary-schools are open.
 To ensure that the goals of the City are met, RPP permit holders would be required to pay for meters during enforcement hours.